element-hq/element-x-android/README.md

 ## Rust SDK

-ElementX leverages the [Matrix Rust SDK](https://github.com/matrix-org/matrix-rust-sdk) through an FFI layer that the final client can directly import and use.
+Element X leverages the [Matrix Rust SDK](https://github.com/matrix-org/matrix-rust-sdk) through an FFI layer that the final client can directly import and use.

 We're doing this as a way to share code between platforms and while we've seen promising results it's still in the experimental stage and bound to change.